 Smoked Ham Hocks

 For more smoking & grilling recipes, take a look at our barbecue recipe collection!
 There’s lots to choose from here, from classic pulled pork & lamb to spatchcock chickens & grilled steaks.
+And for something to use your smoked ham hocks in, why not try our roast chicken & ham hock pies?!

 - Slather – A slather is used to make the rub stick to the meat.
 I like to use French’s mustard but you could use oil, water or even mayonnaise instead.

-- Spritz – Spraying the meat throughout it’s smoke helps with bark formation.
+- Spritz – Spraying the meat throughout its smoke helps with bark formation.
 With pork, I like to use apple juice & water but you could use beer, cider, cola or water instead.
 Something with a high sugar content helps caramelise the outside of the meat.

 A Note On Barbecues